VictorOluniyi/Walmart-Sales-Exploratory-Data-Analysis/README.md

 Certain departments, such as electronics and toys, have higher sales during certain periods, such as Christmas.

 ## Conclusion
 This project shows how exploratory data analysis can be used to gain insights into Walmart sales data.
-The findings can be used to optimize inventory management and pricing strategies, leading to increased profitability.
+The findings can be used to analyze sales trends, customer behavior, and the performance of different products and branches.
+The data can also be used to identify areas for improvement in the business, such as increasing customer satisfaction and optimizing sales strategies.
 The project also demonstrates how SQL can be used to predict future sales based on historical data.

 ## Dashboard
 Coming soon!!!